AIKEJI-AU/Xero.OAuth2.Docs/README.md

 ## Licence

-Licensing is provided with a file `aikeji.lic`.
+Licensing is provided with a file `<your-name>_<licence-type>.aikeji.lic`.\
+eg: `john_doe_trial.aikeji.lic`\
-This file must be placed in the same location as the library, assembly `AIKEJI.Xero.OAuth2.dll`.
+This file must be placed in the same location as the library, assembly `AIKEJI.Xero.OAuth2.dll`.\
+Please ensure that only one licence file is present at a time.

 ## Support